jcmartins/proposal/design/586-custom-attributes.md

 ## Abstract

-Allow users to set extended attributes on selected entities in Sensu, and reference these entities in filters and mutators.
+Allow users to set extended attributes on selected resources in Sensu, and reference these attributes in filters and mutators.

 This proposal uses the word "extended" instead of "custom".
 This is part of the proposal, to change the wording.
 This way, we can indicate to customers that we support the essential feature they want from 1.x, but in a different way.